What is MB-System?

 MB-System is a software package consisting of programs which manipulate, process, list, or display swath sonar bathymetry, amplitude, and sidescan data.
 This software is distributed freely (and for free) in the form of source code for Unix platforms.
 The heart of the system is an input/output library called MBIO which allows programs to work transparently with any of a number of supported swath sonar data formats.
 This approach has allowed the creation of “generic” utilities which can be applied in a uniform manner to sonar data from a variety of sources.

-The primary developers are David W. Caress of the Monterey Bay Aquarium Research Institute and Dale N. Chayes of the Lamont-Doherty Earth Observatory (L-DEO) of Columbia University.
-Val Schmidt, formerly an engineer at L-DEO,and now now a research engineer at the Center for Coastal and Ocean Mapping at the University of New Hampshire, was the primary author of the the MB-System Cookbook.
-See the home page for pictures and addresses.
+The originators and primary developers of MB-System are David W. Caress of the Monterey Bay Aquarium Research Institute (MBARI) and Dale N. Chayes of the Lamont-Doherty Earth Observatory (L-DEO) of Columbia University.
+The core MB-System development team also includes Christian dos Santos Ferreira of the Center for Marine Environmental Sciences (MARUM) at the University of Bremen.
+Krystle Anderson of MBARI is currently assisting the team in writing MB-System documentation.
+Val Schmidt, formerly an engineer at L-DEO,and now a research engineer at the Center for Coastal and Ocean Mapping at the University of New Hampshire, was the primary author of the first version of the MB-System Cookbook.
+See the bottom of home page for team information.

 Click here for a list of supported sonars and data formats.